The DOM (Document Object Model) is a programming interface for HTML and XML documents.

 Nodes in the DOM

-As we have said, everything inside the DOM consists of nodes.
-But they can specialize in different types.
+As we said, everything within the DOM are nodes.
+But they can specialize into different types.

 The main types of nodes in the DOM include: